Study Abroad Program Overview

 National Taiwan Normal University’s Mandarin Training Center (MTC) is one of the largest and best known Chinese language institutes for the study of modern and classical Chinese.
-Students learn Chinese using traditional characters alongside students from more than 70 countries.
+At MTC students learn Chinese using traditional (complex) characters and study alongside students from more than 70 countries.

-Strengthen your understanding of Chinese and Chinese culture with elective classes on Chinese art and history.
-Outside the classroom, practice what you learn daily, interacting with locals while shopping, touring, or visiting sites of historic and modern interest in the cultural hub and capital, Taipei.
+Experience one of Asia’s ultra-modern cities on this beautiful island setting.
+Outside the classroom, practice what you learn daily, interacting with locals while touring, in town, or visiting sites of historic and modern interest in the cultural hub and capital, Taipei.

 Students attend classes with international students.